GloballogicPractices/GLAuto-Remedial-Stack/README.md

 ## Pre-Requisite
 Before using this stack you need to have below things already in your infrastructure.

+* For Public Cloud (AWS)
-1. AWS envirnoment being monitoered by CloudWatch
+	* AWS envirnoment being monitoered by CloudWatch
-2. Cloudwatch alerts needs to be enable to send notification on SNS topic
+	* Cloudwatch alerts needs to be enable to send notification on SNS topic
-3. SNS topic should be subscribe with SQS
+	* SNS topic should be subscribe with SQS
-4. *Most Important* Your alert name should be match from the below pattern
+	* *Most Important* Your alert name should be match from the below pattern

       `MON_<Project>_<Module>_<NameSpace>_<Metric>_<Hostname>`